Why would a company want to integrate multiple payment service providers? The main reason boils down to the good old quote:

 First of all, keep in mind that the development and setup of your own integration with PSP can be very resource-draining.
 The more payment handlers you want to integrate, the more complicated the process.
 However, integrations can be established faster if you have a highly skilled development team.

 Each PSP has its own technical specificities, and the integration process may differ.
 Let’s focus on a general flow:

 - Analyse the documentation of the chosen PSP.
 Do they offer the features you need?
 Would you be able to integrate them into your current technical infrastructure?
 Do you have enough information to start working on your own integration, or should you contact the payment service provider for additional details?
-Deep-dive into parts of documentation explaining the implementation processes for each feature you would like to integrate.
+Deep dive into parts of documentation explaining the implementation processes for each feature you would like to integrate.

-- Once you are sure that the payment provider meets your needs, reach out to them to request, set up and activate development credentials.
+- Once you are sure the payment provider meets your needs, reach out to them to request, set up and activate development credentials.
 Keep in mind it may take some time.
 You may also ask for assistance or consultancy if you need any.

 - Based on the documentation, define the transaction flow, explore requests and responses, statuses, fields’ requirements, etc., and project your integration.

 - Develop your integration.
 If you didn’t skip the previous step, you know exactly what to do and what your code should look like.
 Perform A/B testing of your integration in the sandbox environment before proceeding to the next step.